Step Four: Expand Your Baby Sign Vocabulary

 Adding signs gradually makes it easier for baby to learn.
 And while we add new signs, we still want to keep giving the old signs a workout to keep baby from forgetting those old signs.

 Particularly at this early stage, it is much more important to get momentum and keep it fun than it is to learn any particular signs.
 Just like when a child is learning to read, you just want them to read, and shouldn’t be too concerned about what they are reading.
-There will be plenty of time to balance out their vocabulary later, to start follow their interests.
+There will be plenty of time later to balance out their vocabulary and start following their interests.

 3. Extending Along Themes

 It is easiest to teach new signs in groups of related concepts.
-For example animals, foods, vehicles, people, colors, etc. Selecting a theme that interest your child, add new signs in that group.
+For example animals, foods, vehicles, people, colors, etc. Selecting a theme that interests your child, and then add new signs to that group.
 The contrast between the items in the group help baby understand the meaning of the word.
 For example, teaching hot and cold together is easier than teaching the signs separately because the meanings of the two words are related and understanding one illuminates the other.

 Numbers and letters are also good themes, but are too abstract for the early stages of baby sign language and should be saved for more advanced toddlers.